heejungshim/mvBIMBAM/README.md

 ## Bug reports

-Report bugs as issues on this repository.
+Report bugs as issues on this repository or email the [mailing list](https://groups.google.com/forum/?hl=en#!forum/bimbam-multivariate-beta-testing)

 ## How to cite mvBIMBAM